 In this way, the man collects the divine energies of the woman.

 Conscious sex allows us to experience through love that we are one.

 The sexual act is probably the best thing on Earth.

 However, the ego predominates in sexuality, and leads to frustration.

 For sex to become love again and lead to ecstasy, it requires :

 - To stop seeing the orgasm as an end in itself.

-- To free ourselves from sexual emotions.
+- To accept my sexual emotions.